Locked-room mystery: Golden Age: 1920s—1950s

+Late twentieth century: 1970s–present

 The genre continued into the 1970s and beyond.
 Bill Pronzini's Nameless Detective novels feature locked-room puzzles.
 The most prolific creator of impossible crimes is Edward D. Hoch, whose short stories feature a detective, Dr. Sam Hawthorne, whose main role is as a country physician.
 The majority of Hoch stories feature impossible crimes; one appeared in EQMM every month from May 1973 through January 2008.
 Hoch's protagonist is a gifted amateur detective who uses pure brainpower to solve his cases.

-The French writer Paul Halter, whose output of over 30 novels is almost exclusively of the locked-room genre, has been described as the natural successor to John Dickson Carr.
+The French writer Paul Halter, who wrote over 30 novels, almost exclusively in the locked-room genre, has been described as the natural successor to John Dickson Carr.
 Although strongly influenced by Carr and Agatha Christie, he has a unique writing style featuring original plots and puzzles.
 A collection of ten of his short stories, entitled The Night of the Wolf, has been translated into English.
 The Japanese writer Soji Shimada has been writing impossible crime stories since 1981.
 The first, The Tokyo Zodiac Murders (1981), and the second, Murder in the Crooked House (1982), are the only ones to have been translated into English.
 The themes of the Japanese novels are far more grisly and violent than those of the more genteel Anglo-Saxons.
 Dismemberment is a preferred murder method.
 Despite the gore, most norms of the classic detective fiction novel are strictly followed.

 Umberto Eco, in his 2000 novel Baudolino, takes the locked-room theme into medieval times.
 The book's plot suggests that Holy Roman Emperor Frederick I had not drowned in a river, as history records, but died mysteriously at night while a guest at the castle of a sinister Armenian noble.
 The book features various suspects, each of whom had a clever means of killing the Emperor without entering the room where he slept – all these means having been available in medieval times.